ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

 ### 6. Add toolchain specific linker descriptions

 All three supported toolchains (uVision, GCC and IAR) need separate linker descriptions.
+These are:
-These are: the scatter `*.sct` files for uVision, linker description `*.ld` files for GCC and IAR Linker file `*.icf` for IAR.
+- The scatter `*.sct` files for uVision
+- Linker description `*.ld` files for GCC
+- IAR Linker file `*.icf` for IAR.

 You need to add these files at the `Device` level under `/device`.
 Also, make sure the `supported_toolchains` key in `targets.json` specifies all the supported toolchains for the new target.
-If these are already available for the MCU that you are using from the silicon vendor, then you can skip this step.
-Yet, ensure that the drivers are present at the correct level in the directory structure.
+If the silicon vendor has already provided these for the MCU that you are using, then you can skip this step.
+However, you should still ensure that the drivers are present at the correct level in the directory structure.

 ### 7. Add peripherals and pin names for the target